realmelan/leetcode/SuffixArray.md

         P[0][i] = A[i] - 'a';
     for (stp = 1, cnt = 1; cnt >> 1 < N; stp ++, cnt <<= 1)
     {
+        // here, L[i] always stores the i-th suffix(from i'th char to n-1'th)
-        for (i = 0; i < N; i ++)
+        // p stores the index of the suffix. for (i = 0; i < N; i ++)
         {
             L[i].nr[0] = P[stp - 1][i];